w3c/wai-curricula/content/content-author/images.md

 Optional ideas to assess knowledge:

 * Research &mdash; Ask students to research different approaches for providing text alternatives for informative, functional, and complex images based on the image context and functionality.
-Assess how students understand the different ways to provide text alternatives for images based on the image context and functionality.
+Assess how students understand how to provide text alternatives for images based on the image context and functionality.
 * Portfolio &mdash; Have students include text alternatives for several types of images on the website they are creating.
 Assess how students determine the type of text alternative to include based on the types of images and their context.

 ## Teaching Resources